dangazineu/agentza/experimental/reference/SPEC.md

 The Bank application manages an in-memory ledger tracking customer accounts and escrow transactions.
 Customer accounts are linked to demo application identities as registered in the Identity Registry.

 Additionally, the Bank maintains its own key pair.
-Upon startup, the Bank registers itself (with the name `"bank"`) with the Identity Registry.
+Upon startup, the Bank must register itself (with the name `"bank"`) with the Identity Registry.

 #### Endpoints